tramitit/guides/en/austria/name_change_application.md

 categories:
 - Austria
 date: '2024-06-07'
-description: Learn the steps for legal name change in Austria, including required documents and providers who can assist.
-Understand the intricate process and fees involved.
+description: Learn the steps and documents needed for a legal name change in Austria, including who needs it and how to proceed at your local Municipal District Office.
 draft: false
-meta_title: 'Austrian Name Change Application: Process, Documents, Providers'
+meta_title: 'Guide to Legal Name Change in Austria: Process & Requirements'
-title: 'Austrian Name Change Application: Process, Documents, Providers'
+title: 'Guide to Legal Name Change in Austria: Process & Requirements'
 translationKey: austria-name_change_application
 ---

 ## Description
 ### What is it?